Paeonia ostii

 Paeonia ostii is a hardy shrub in the peony family, Paeoniaceae.
 It can be found in the Gansu, Anhui, Shaanxi and Henan provinces of China.
-It can reach heights of 1.5 m with grey-brown bark and lance shaped leaflets.
-Flowers are produced in mid-spring, up to 15 cm across, and pure white without basal blotches.
+It can reach heights of 1.5 m, and has grey-brown bark and lance-shaped leaflets.
+Flowers are produced in mid-spring, measure up to 15 cm across, and are typically pure white without basal blotches.
 The flowers can sometimes be faintly tinged with pink.

+It grows in deciduous forests, and on slopes to an altitude of 300-600 m.

 This species is the parent of two medicinal varieties of tree peonies.
-'Feng Dan Bai' (Phoenix White) and 'Feng Dan Fen' (Phoenix Pink) are grown for the bark of their roots which is used as an antispasmodic throughout Asia.
+'Feng Dan Bai' (Phoenix White) and 'Feng Dan Fen' (Phoenix Pink) are grown for the bark of their roots, which is used as an antispasmodic throughout Asia.